matthieuriolo/rivetsjs-stdlib/README.md

 - return: integer|float|Infinity|NaN

 #### numberFormat
 Returns a formatted version of the target as string.
+The number will always be rounded after the DIN 1333 (1.55 => 1.6 and -1.55 => -1.6)

 - target: integer|float
 - parameter precision: integer default rivets.stdlib.defaultPrecision